HopkinsIDD/uvira_ocv_coverage_surveys/README.md

-## Source code and key data from "Challenges with Achieving and Maintaining High Oral Cholera Vaccine Coverage in Uvira, Democratic Republic of Congo: serial cross-sectional representative surveys" by Koyuncu and Bugeme et al (in review).
+## "Challenges with Achieving and Maintaining High Oral Cholera Vaccine Coverage in Uvira, Democratic Republic of Congo: serial cross-sectional representative surveys" by Koyuncu and Bugeme et al.

+In this repository you will find source code and key data to reproduce findings from Koyuncu and Bugeme et al. The repository is organized into....